 The subject of divorce and remarriage has not been exhaustively studied in the Bible, even though it has been extensively studied and written about.
 The Bible is a rich gold mine of spiritual truth and there is even more to be learned.
 In fact I am still learning more as more and more of the puzzle pieces are revealed.

-On many doctrines, God speaks His will as clear, and sometimes more clearly, in the Old Testament than in the New Testament.
-We find this true on the doctrine of marriage and divorce.
-God hates divorce.
+In the Old Testament, Moses permitted divorce and that has caused a lot of confusion for people today.
+However, in the last book of the Old Testament God made it clear that He hates divorce.
 God says in Malachi 2:16 that “He hateth putting away: for one covereth violence with his garment.”
-No only does God tell us that He hates divorce, but He says that divorcing one’s spouse removes a person from fellowship with Him.
-He will not receive the worship of a person who has divorced their spouse.
-God says “And this have ye done again, covering the altar of the LORD with tears, with weeping, and with crying out, insomuch that he regardeth not the offering any more, or receiveth it with good will at your hand.
+No only did God state that He hated divorce, but He said that when a person divorced their spouse it removed that person from fellowship with Him.
+He said that he did not receive the worship of a person who had divorced their spouse.
+God said: “And this have ye done again, covering the altar of the LORD with tears, with weeping, and with crying out, insomuch that he regardeth not the offering any more, or receiveth it with good will at your hand.
 Yet ye say, Wherefore?
 Because the LORD hath been witness between thee and the wife of thy youth, against whom thou hast dealt treacherously: yet is she thy companion, and the wife of thy covenant.”
 (Malachi 2:13,14)

 Many people view divorce and remarriage as one and the same for purposes of discussion.
 For instance, the assumption is often made that if a person living in a remarriage situation cannot be accepted as a member in the church, then a person who is divorced is not able to be able to be a member in the church either.
 When divorce and remarriage are viewed as one and the same, it significantly hinders one from understanding what God says about both divorce and remarriage.
 The assumption is often made that divorce makes a person single again and that remarriage is the purpose of divorce.
 Because remarriage is viewed as the purpose for divorce, they view divorce and remarriage as one and the same: if divorce is permitted then remarriage is also.
 However, this is not the case according to Scripture.

-We will see that according to Scripture, divorce and remarriage need to be viewed as two separate events, and therefore as two separate, although related, items for discussion.
+We will see that according to Scripture, divorce and remarriage are two separate events, and therefore are two separate, although related, items for discussion.

-Marriage is more than a marriage certificate from the civil government.
+What we find in Scripture is that marriage is more than a marriage certificate from the civil government.
 In marriage, God makes the man and the woman one.
-God says about the being made one aspect in Malachi 2:15: “And did not he make one?
+God tells us this in Malachi 2:15: “And did not he make one?
 Yet had he the residue of the spirit.
 And wherefore one?
 That he might seek a godly seed.
 Therefore take heed to your spirit, and let none deal treacherously against the wife of his youth.”

-God also says, “So then if, while her husband liveth, she be married to another man, she shall be called an adulteress: but if her husband be dead, she is free from that law; so that she is no adulteress, though she be married to another man.”
+The one thing that God says ends a marriage is the death of a spouse.
+“So then if, while her husband liveth, she be married to another man, she shall be called an adulteress: but if her husband be dead, she is free from that law; so that she is no adulteress, though she be married to another man.”
 Romans 7:3.

 What is the Act or Action that is Adultery in Remarriage?

 Jesus makes it clear that adultery occurs in remarriage.
-This is stated clearly in the following passages:
+This is stated in the following passages:

 “whosoever shall marry her that is divorced committeth adultery.”
-(Matt.
-5:32);
+(Matthew 5:32 – “exception clause” verse);

-“whoso marrieth her which is put away doth commit adultery” (Matt.
-19:9);
+“whoso marrieth her which is put away doth commit adultery” (Matthew 19:9 – “exception clause” verse);

 “Whosoever putteth away his wife, and marrieth another, committeth adultery: and whosoever marrieth her that is put away from her husband committeth adultery.”
-(Lk.
-16:18);
+(Luke 16:18);

 The term “adultery” is the Greek word “moichao” Strong’s number 3429.
 In all the Greek lexicons (dictionaries) I checked there was only one definition given for this word and that is “to commit adultery”.
 Thayers adds, “to have unlawful intercourse with another’s wife”